oupnkalr/oupnkalr/README.md

   | HTML light gray | [![light gray][light gray image]][light gray] | [10.30][light gray contrast] | `#d3d3d3` | `rgb(211, 211, 211)` |

-  Because there is no color wheel for gray (hues in HSL/HSV color models), then HTML colors are used as reference:
+  Because there is no color wheel for gray (hues in HSL/HSV color models), then HTML colors are used as reference.

+  Thoughts:

   * **GRAY 0** is the lightest tint and therefore is chosen as the foreground color and as the bright white color
-  * **GRAY** 4 is the nearest tint to HTML light gray and therefore is chosen as the normal white color
+  * **GRAY** 4 is the nearest tint to HTML light gray by contrast and therefore is chosen as the normal white color

-    * GRAY 3 is rather white than light gray
+    * GRAY 3 is darker white than light gray
     * GRAY 5 is the middle color and near to GRAY 6 (low contrast)

-  * **GRAY 6** is the nearest tint to HTML gray and therefore is chosen as the bright black color
+  * **GRAY 6** is the nearest tint to HTML gray by contrast and therefore is chosen as the bright black color

     * GRAY 5 is the middle color and near to GRAY 4 (low contrast)
     * GRAY 7 is unreadable